RCIC-UCI-Public/rcs3/POC/grafana/README.md

 - The script will automatically create teams and assign users
 - Admin privileges will be granted to users listed in `admin_users`

-**Note**: The script has been updated to properly handle configuration parsing and password management.
-It will always prompt for the admin password for security.
+**Note**: The script uses proper HCL parsing for reliable configuration reading and prompts for the admin password for security (never stores it in configuration files).

 ## Access Your System